Synthetixio/synthetix-v3/markets/spot-market/README.md

   - Chainlink: Use Chainlink-verifiable price data related to the settlement time.
   - Pyth: Use Pyth-verifiable price data related to the settlement time.
 - **Settlement Delay** - This is added to the timestamp associated with the block when the commitment is made to determine the settlement time.
 You must specify a settlement delay greater than 0 to ensure settlements don't happen on the same block as commitment (This is strongly recommended to mitigate front-running for on-chain settlements.)
 - **Settlement Window Duration** - The duration after the settlement time at which an order expires.
-If order has expired past the duration, then the order is eligible for cancellation.
+If order has expired, then the order is eligible for cancellation.
 (This is strongly recommended to mitigate trader optionality for on-chain settlements.)
 - **Price Verification Contract**: The price verification contract that will verify the result data blob returned by the offchain gateway during offchain lookup of prices.
 - **Offchain Feed Id**: The feedId used to retrieve offchain oracle price.
 Usually encoded into the request offchain.
 - **Offchain URL gateway**: The offchain gateway url that is communicated to the client to call offchain.